saturngod/melonkitchen_fullstack/.github/instructions/Laravel.instructions.md

 ### SOLID Principles

-- **Single Responsibility**: Each class should have one reason to change
+- Single Responsibility: Each class should have one reason to change
-- **Open/Closed**: Open for extension, closed for modification
+- Open/Closed: Open for extension, closed for modification
-- **Liskov Substitution**: Derived classes must be substitutable for base classes
+- Liskov Substitution: Derived classes must be substitutable for base classes
-- **Interface Segregation**: Clients shouldn't depend on interfaces they don't use
+- Interface Segregation: Clients shouldn't depend on interfaces they don't use
-- **Dependency Inversion**: Depend on abstractions, not concretions
+- Dependency Inversion: Depend on abstractions, not concretions

 ### Clean Code Standards